Atlaskor/lockyourpc/README.md

-Have wmployees that do not lock their computer?
+Have employees that do not lock their computer?
 Have you been trying to get them to lock their stuff?

 Here is your solution!